themeum/qubely-pro/readme.txt

 ===  Qubely Pro ===
 Requires at least: 5.0
-Tested up to: 6.0.1
+Tested up to: 6.1.1
 Stable tag: 1.4.2

 == Changelog ==

 = 1.4.2 =
-New: Added Jetpack Compatibility.
+New: Jetpack compatibility is introduced
-Fix: All known XSS vulnerabilities fixed.
+Update: All Stylesheet and Script libraries are updated to the latest version
-Fix: Form builder "RECIPIENT EMAIL" field not working issue fixed.
+Update: More security improvements is introduced
-Update: All CSS and JS are updated to the latest version.
+Fix: Form Builder had an issue with the Recipient Email input field

 = 1.4.1 =
 New: Introduced "Deprecation" in case of the "Block Recovery Issue" for Update